divyadhimaan/lld-playground/concepts/design-patterns/proxy.md

-# Proxy: Design Pattern
+# Proxy: Structural Design Pattern

-> A structural design pattern that lets you provide a substitute or placeholder for another object to control access to it.
+> lets you provide a substitute or placeholder for another object to control access to it.
 >
 > The proxy acts as an intermediary that can add additional functionality like lazy loading, access control, caching, or logging without changing the original object.